Determining White Noise Forcing From Eulerian Observations in the Navier Stokes Equation: Numerical Results

 \subsection{Inverse Problem: Metropolis Hastings MCMC}

-We consider the inverse problem of finding the driving Brownian motion. {As a prior we take a centered Brownian motion in time with spatial covariance $\pi^4 A^{-2}$;} thus the space-time covariance of the process is $C_0 := \pi^4 A^{-2} \otimes \Delta_t^{-1}$, where $\Delta_t$ is the Laplacian in time with fixed homogeneous Dirichlet condition at $t=0$ and homogeneous Neumann condition at $t=T$.
+Recall the Stokes' operator $A$.
+We consider the inverse problem of finding the driving Brownian motion. {As a prior we take a centered Brownian motion in time with spatial covariance $\pi^4 A^{-2}$;} thus the space-time covariance of the process is $C_0 := \pi^4 A^{-2} \otimes (-\triangle_t)^{-1}$, where $\triangle_t$ is the Laplacian in time with fixed homogeneous Dirichlet condition at $t=0$ and homogeneous Neumann condition at $t=T$.
 It is straightforward to draw samples from this Gaussian measure, using the fact that $A$ is diagonalized in the spectral basis.
 Note that if $W \sim \rho$, then $W \in C(0,T;\bbH^s)$ almost surely for all $s<1$; in particular $W \in \bbX$.
 Thus $\rho(\bbX)=1$ as required.
-The likelihood is defined by making observations of the velocity field at every point on the $32^2$ grid implied by the spectral method, at every time $t=n\delta t$, $n=1,\cdots 10.$ The observational noise standard deviation is taken to be $\gamma = 3.2$.
+The likelihood is defined (i) by making observations of the velocity field at every point on the $32^2$ grid implied by the spectral method, at every time $t=n\delta t$, $n=1,\cdots 10$, or (ii) by making observations of the projection onto eigenfunctions $\{\phi_k\}_{|k|<4}$ of $A$.
+The observational noise standard deviation is taken to be $\gamma = 1.6$ and all observational noises are uncorrelated.}

 To sample from the posterior distribution we employ a Metropolis-Hastings MCMC method.
-Furthermore, to ensure mesh-independent convergence properties, we use a method which is well-defined in Hilbert space \cite{CRSW12}.
+Furthermore, to ensure mesh-independent convergence properties, we use a method which is well-defined in function space \cite{CRSW12}.
 Metropolis-Hastings methods proceed by constructing a Markov kernel $\cP$ which satisfies {\it detailed balance} with respect to the measure $\rho^{\delta}$ which we wish to sample:

 Integrating with respect to $u$, one can see that detailed balance implies $\rho^{\delta}\cP = \rho^{\delta}$.
 Metropolis-Hastings methods \cite{Has70,Tie} prescribe an accept-reject move based on proposals from another Markov kernel $\cQ,$ in order to define a kernel $\cP$ which satisfies detailed balance.
 If we define the measures